10 Training Tips

-- • Post workout nutrition is critical within 30 minutes for proper recovery.
-The best foods for after a workout include fruits, breads/grains and water.
+- Post workout nutrition is critical within 30 minutes for proper recovery.
+The best foods for after a workout include fruits, bread/grain, and water.
 If the training session is longer than two hours a post workout recovery drink should be used with electrolytes.

-Written by Track Buddy, an expert panel on Track and Field Coaching
+Written by Digital Track and Field, an expert panel on Track and Field Coaching